-In other years, I come to Whitehorse in April to be available to meet with Members and Ministers prior to their filing their Annual Disclosure Statements by April 30th.
-I did so in April 2018.
-(Although it is outside the time frame covered by this report, I also did so April 2019.)
+In most years, I come to Whitehorse in April to be available to meet with Members and Ministers prior to their filing their Annual Disclosure Statements by April 30th.
+I did so in April 2018 and 2019.
+However, due to the COVID-19 pandemic, I was not able to travel to Yukon in April 2020, but remained available by telephone and email to the Members and Ministers for consultation prior to their filing their Annual Disclosure Statements.

-Throughout the year, I have had consultations with Members and Ministers in response to their inquiries and questions, and have provided advice as required.
+In addition, I have had consultations throughout the year with Members and Ministers in response to their inquiries and questions, and have provided advice as required.